 Nate Mack (born Nathan Mechlowicz), 1891-1965, American banker.
-Born in Łysaków (a small town in the Mielec powiat), Nate was the son of Samuel Moses Mechlowicz and Tauba Nussbaum.
+Born in Łysaków (a small village 13km north-west of Mielec), Nate was the son of Samuel Moses Mechlowicz and Tauba Nussbaum.
 He immigrated to the United States in 1910 and became one of the most famous and influential residents of Las Vegas.
 Nate’s son, Jerry Mack (1920-1998) was also a famous banker and real estate investor in Las Vegas, and his granddaughter, Karen Mack (1950-) is an American television producer for CBS.
 Photo credit: UNLV Digital Collection

 Dr. Felix Milgrom, 1919-2007, Polish-American immunologist.
 Born in Rohatyn, Ukraine, Felix’s family moved to Mielec when he was 1 year old.
-His father, Dr. Henryk Milgram, was a well-known dermatologist and venerial disease researcher.
+His father, Dr. Henryk Milgram, was a well-known dermatologist and venereal disease researcher.
 Dr. Felix Milgrom carried on his father’s work, becoming a professor at the SUNY Buffalo School of Medicine and Biomedical Sciences.
 He is best known for the development of a simple test for syphilis.
 Photo credit: SUNY Buffalo Reporter, 24 Jul 1997.

 Dr. Linda Preiss Rothschild, born 1945 in Philadelphia, PA, American mathematician.
 Linda’ mother was Rose Sussel Offen, born 1910 in Mielec.
 Linda is a professor emeritus of mathematics at the University of California, San Diego.
 Her mathematical research areas included Lie groups, polynomial factorization, partial differential equations, harmonic analysis, and the theory of several complex variables.
 Linda and her husband were jointly awarded the Stefan Bergman Prize of the American Mathematical Society in 2003.